Martin Bodák

-Martin Bodák (born November 28, 1998) is a Slovak professional ice hockey defenceman currently playing for HK Nitra of the Slovak Extraliga.
+Martin Bodák (born 28 November 1998) is a Slovak professional ice hockey defenceman currently playing for HK Poprad of the Slovak Extraliga.

 Bodák previously played four games in the Finnish Liiga for Tappara during the 2016–17 Liiga season.
 He also played two seasons in the Western Hockey League for the Kootenay Ice.
 He signed with HC Vítkovice Ridera on May 9, 2019.